18+ | Commercial Content | T&Cs apply | Begambleaware.org

 He could bring something new to Vicarage Road and would not cost the earth either.

 Watford have had success shopping in La Liga in recent summers, bringing Gerard Deulofeu and Kiko Femenía in the last couple of years.
-However, there is a note of caution, too, with José Manuel Jurado, Nordin Amrabat, Marc Navarro and Isaac Success enjoying mixed Vicarage Road careers.
+However, there is a note of caution, too, with José Manuel Jurado, Nordin Amrabat, Isaac Success enjoying mixed Vicarage Road careers.

 Moroccan international En-Nesyri, though, could be exactly what the Hornets are looking for.
 Tall (6ft 2in), physically imposing and no slouch either, the 22-year-old bagged Leganés' first-ever La Liga hat-trick last season against Real Betis.
 The Andalusian outfit are reportedly keen on the former Málaga forward, as are Arsenal.